daleonpz/baremetallics/_posts/programming/2024-11-25-yolo-in-microcontroller.md

 # Conclusion

-By reducing input size, simplifying the architecture, and quantizing the model, I was able to run YOLOv5 on a resource-constrained ESP32 microcontroller.
+By choosing a specific use case, reducing input size, simplifying the architecture, and quantizing the model, I was able to run YOLOv5 on a resource-constrained ESP32 microcontroller.
 This process demonstrates how deep learning can extend to edge devices, even with strict memory and processing limits.
 I hope this inspires you to explore similar optimizations for your embedded projects!